Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

-Carnival Corporation & plc (NYSE: CCL)’s stock price has decreased by -0.14 compared to its previous closing price of 8.73.
-However, the company has seen a fall of -12.74% in its stock price over the last five trading days.
+Carnival Corporation & plc (NYSE: CCL)’s stock price has decreased by -5.32 compared to its previous closing price of 9.03.
+Despite this, the company has experienced a -11.76% fall in its stock price over the last five trading sessions.
 Barron’s reported on 12/11/22 that Giant Fund Dumps Carnival Stock, Buys Snap, Warner Bros., and Baker Hughes

 Is It Worth Investing in Carnival Corporation & plc (NYSE: CCL) Right Now?

-The 36-month beta value for CCL is also noteworthy at 2.24.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 4 rating it as “sell.”
+while the 36-month beta value is 2.25.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 4 as “sell.”

 Will You Miss Out On This Growth Stock Boom?